CSUF News Service

 Looking at "African American Civic Engagement" throughout the decades, Cal State Fullerton's African American Studies Department presents a new exhibit on the contributions of Buffalo Soldiers during the 1860s and the University's alumni from a century later.

 An opening reception will be held 2-4 p.m.
 Saturday, Oct.
 21, in the Pollak Library's Rotary Club of Fullerton, Room 130.
 The Oct.
 22-Dec.
-31 exhibit, in the library's Salz-Pollak Atrium Gallery, coincides with the launch of a new endowment fund to support African American studies faculty and students.
+31 exhibit, in the library's Salz-Pollak Atrium Gallery, coincides with a fundraising initiative to support African American Studies faculty and students.

 The exhibit features memorabilia of the Buffalo Soldiers — African American soldiers of the 9th and 10th Calvary Regiment of the United States Army — such as a uniform, Winchester rifle, bicycle, photos and sculptures of notable members.
 A collection of medals, plaques, books, documentaries and music recordings from successful Titan alumni of the 1960s-1970s also will be on display, with additional QR codes for audio/visual components.